Dang, you’re smart.

 - What to look for when inspecting a tile roof

-Flashing (the non-trenchcoat variety) is the material around any pipes, vents or other protrusions.
+Flashing (the non-trenchcoat variety) is the material around any pipes, vents or other protrusions on your roof.
 Bad or improper flashing can lead to water damage.

-A facia board is a long, straight board that runs along the lower edge of your tile roof.
-These boards may need repairing or replacing because they’re vulnerable to water and thus can rot.
+A fascia board is a long, straight board that runs along the lower edge of your tile roof.
+These boards may need repairing or replacing because they’re vulnerable to water and can rot.

 Look for cracks and discoloration in the fascia boards around the roof.